gianlucabianco/mikee-academy/gas/weekly training/14-ott-21-ott.md

 - be mindful
 - review your knowledge mentally

+Goals: try to incorporate these mini-flowcharts

+- Blocked 3+4 into b1+2
+- Blocked 3+4 into B41
+- Blocked 3+4 into SSR AOP
+- BLOCKED F4 into b1+2 or b41
+- Blocked Df1 into ssr aop and then aop uf3
+- Blocked 12 into ssr aop and aop uf3 or aop 21.
+- FF3 into RDS d3
+- FF3 and DF1 into RDS DB and whiff punish - B1+2 or ws2 or standing 3
+- Blocked 1+2 into magic 4

 ## Ranked ( 30 mins )

 - If you lose, go to replay review and take notes on how to counter stuff